 Since then, I’ve found room for a broader, more diverse understanding of compassion and what it can look like.
 Sometimes, receptivity and acceptance are the appropriate expressions of compassion.
 At other times, though, setting limits and boundaries and saying, “No” is the appropriate response.
-I once spoke about the relationship between boundaries and compassion with my zen teacher.
+I recently spoke about the relationship between boundaries and compassion with my zen teacher.
 He said, “Compassion has boundaries.
 It doesn’t work without them.”
 I’ve found this to be true.

 If you have found it difficult to be flexible in the way you embody and express compassion, I invite you to experiment.
 What would it be like to try on something different, like a costume?
 Perhaps there’s a character in a movie, book, or TV show that embodies a more assertive way of being that feels challenging to you.
 It might be over-the-top, but that’s OK.
 See how it feels to let them inspire you to consider the possibility of setting a limit when you want to.
 You may find that there is more room than you thought for the parts of yourself that feel scary; the parts that want to say “No.”